-S. Kent, B. Olsen & G. Kantchev, Energy Companies Face Crude Reality: Better to Leave It in the Ground, Wall St. J., Feb.
+16 S. Kent, B. Olsen & G. Kantchev, Energy Companies Face Crude Reality: Better to Leave It in the Ground, Wall St. J., Feb.
 17, 2017.

-- 163. Due to a similar precipitous decline in gas prices, a significant number of Exxon's peers in the natural gas business also took impairment charges in 2014 and 2015.
-For example, companies that took impairments in developed and undeveloped natural gas operations in the Rocky Mountain Region throughout 2014 and 2015 included: Ultra Petroleum Corp. ("Ultra Petroleum"); Vanguard Natural Resources, LLC ("Vanguard"); and Breitburn Energy Partners LP ("Breitburn") (collectively, the "Peer Rocky Mountain Dry Gas Operators").
-A review of the 2014 10-K and 2015 10-K filings for each of the Peer Rocky Mountain Dry Gas Operators reveals that declining prices were a primary factor for impairment: - On February 26, 2016, Breitburn filed its 2015 Form 10-K, confirming a \$2.4 billion impairment charge, including \$147.9 million related to Rocky Mountain natural gas, "primarily due to the impact that the sustained drop in commodity strip prices had on our projected future net revenues." - Ultra Petroleum tested its assets for impairment, and, "based upon the average of quoted market prices in effect on the first day of the month for the preceding twelve month period at December 31, 2015," revealed that its assets were impaired by \$3.1 billion. - Vanguard reported impairments of \$1.8 billion in its 2015 10-K, specifically noting that the most significant factors causing the write-down included "declining oil and natural gas prices." - 164.
+2014 10-K and 2015 10-K filings for each of the Peer Rocky Mountain Dry Gas Operators reveals that declining prices were a primary factor for impairment:

+- On February 26, 2016, Breitburn filed its 2015 Form 10-K, confirming a \$2.4 billion impairment charge, including \$147.9 million related to Rocky Mountain natural gas, "primarily due to the impact that the sustained drop in commodity strip prices had on our projected future net revenues." - Ultra Petroleum tested its assets for impairment, and, "based upon the average of quoted market prices in effect on the first day of the month for the preceding twelve month period at December 31, 2015," revealed that its assets were impaired by \$3.1 billion. - Vanguard reported impairments of \$1.8 billion in its 2015 10-K, specifically noting that the most significant factors causing the write-down included "declining oil and natural gas prices." - 175.
 The impact of declining prices in the Rocky Mountain dry gas regions was also reported in a March 24, 2015 Platts Gas Daily article, which stated that well starts in the top-five natural gas producing basins in the Rocky Mountains "have lagged last year's levels by about 25% as low commodity prices have strained drilling economics in the region The main causes have been lower gas and crude prices this year."

-2. Exxon Is Impacted by the Price Declines, but Refuses to Record Any Impairment Write-Downs upstream segment earnings fell off a cliff during this same period - from \$27.5 billion in 2014 to just \$200 million in 2016 - a 99% decrease in two years.
+2. Exxon Is Impacted by the Price Declines, but Refuses to Record Any Impairment Write-Downs

+176. The financial impact of the price collapse on Exxon was severe, particularly in the Company's all-important upstream segment.
+Indeed, Exxon's upstream segment revenues dropped from \$37.2 billion in 2014, to \$20.2 billion in 2016 - a 46% drop over two years.
+Moreover, upstream segment earnings fell off a cliff during this same period - from \$27.5 billion in 2014 to just \$200 million in 2016 - a 99% decrease in two years.
 Cash flows from operations also plummeted \$15 billion, or 33%, from 2014 to 2015.
-As noted at ¶196, supra, without sufficient cash flow from operations, Exxon had to borrow to fund shareholder dividends and stock repurchases.
+As noted above, without sufficient cash flow from operations, Exxon had to borrow to fund shareholder dividends and stock repurchases.
 Consequently, Exxon's long-term debt ballooned from \$6.9 billion in 2013 to \$19.9 billion at year-end 2015.
 Capital and exploration expenditures were also slashed.
 For example, despite trumpeting future plans to complete a third and fourth expansion phase at the Kearl mine to increase production, after low oil prices continued to persist into early 2015, such plans were quietly shelved.